zakariaelk/gatsby-netlify-blog-02/content/blog/awesome-images.md

 ## Netlify CMS Media Configuration

-First, in your `static/admin/config.yml`, make sure you have the following:
+First, in your `static/admin/config.yml`, make sure you have the followings:

 ```
 media_folder: content/assets